ethiffeault/eti/README.md

     }
 ```
 # IsA
-IsA is core feature of eti, (available in slim mode)
+IsA to know if a type is a base type of another type

 usage:
 ```